-The Shorter Trials Scheme (STS) was adopted permanently in the Business and Property Courts (of which the Patents Court is part) in October 2018 after a successful pilot scheme.
-If a case is allocated to the STS, it will be managed by docketed judges to provide greater continuity, efficiency and judicial understanding of and control over the management of the case.
+A case may be allocated to the Shorter Trials Scheme (STS) in which case it will be managed by docketed judges to provide greater continuity, efficiency and judicial understanding of and control over the management of the case.
 The trial should be fixed for a date not more than eight months after the Case Management Conference, and the maximum length of trial is four days including reading time.
-The trial, which will be before the same docketed judge, should therefore take place within about 10 months of the issue of proceedings, and a judgment will be handed down within six weeks thereafter.
-The main advantage of the STS is therefore its speed compared to normal High Court proceedings, and it is similar to the IPEC in its limitation to specific disclosure only.
-Costs budgets do not apply to cases in the STS, unless the parties agree otherwise, with costs instead being summarily assessed.
-Patent judges are keen to promote the scheme and are willing to refuse applications to transfer out where cases are deemed suitable.
-Where, however, complex patent cases are likely to take longer than four days or require extensive disclosure, there may be a transfer out.
+The trial, which will be before the same docketed judge, should therefore take place within about 10 months of the issue of proceedings, and a judgment will be handed down within six weeks.
+The main advantage of the STS is its speed compared to normal High Court proceedings.
+It is similar to the IPEC in its limitation to specific disclosure only.
+From 1 January 2024, a cap limits costs recovery in the STS to £500,000 for liability and £250,000 for a damages inquiry.

-The Flexible Trials Scheme (FTS), which was also adopted permanently in October 2018 by the Business and Property

-Courts, allows parties by agreement to adapt the trial procedure to suit their particular case.
-Trial procedure encompasses pre-trial procedure, witness and expert evidence, and submissions at trial.
+The parties may also agree to the case being allocated to the Flexible Trials Scheme (FTS), which allows them to adapt the trial procedure to suit their particular case.
 The FTS is designed to encourage parties to limit disclosure and confine oral evidence at trial to the minimum necessary, and reduce costs and time for trial, enabling earlier trial dates.
-A default FTS procedure is provided that applies where parties adopt the procedure, unless the parties agree or the court orders otherwise.
-The key aim is flexibility for the parties to agree a procedure appropriate to their case, although the court retains ultimate control over the procedure adopted.

-A further alternative option is available in the Patents Court in that either party may apply for an order that the action proceed by way of a "streamlined procedure".
-The most appropriate time to make such an application is at the Case Management Conference.
+For technically simple cases, a further alternative option is available in the Patents Court in that either party may apply for an order that the action proceed by way of a "streamlined procedure" where all evidence is in writing and there is no requirement for disclosure.
+The trial is normally fixed for a date not more than six months after the Case Management Conference and the trial itself is no longer than a day.